-We have audited the accompanying non-consolidated financial statements of Wintaai Holdings Ltd, which comprise the non-consolidated statement of financial position as at December 31, 2018 and 2017, the non-consolidated statements of comprehensive operations, deficit and cash flows for the years then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying interim non-consolidated financial statements of Wintaai Holdings Ltd, which comprise the non-consolidated statement of financial position as at March 31, 2019, the non-consolidated statements of comprehensive income, changes in shareholder's deficiency and cash flows for the period from January 1 to March 31, 2019, and notes, comprising a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Interim Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards ("IFRS") and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these interim non-consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") and for such internal control as management determines is necessary to enable the preparation of the interim non-consolidated financial statements that are free from material misstatement, whether due to fraud or error.